pestphp/pest-plugin-browser/README.md

 This repository contains the Pest Plugin Browser.
 > If you want to start testing your application with Pest, visit the main **[Pest Repository](https://github.com/pestphp/pest)**.

+This plugin provides a browser testing API for [Pest](https://pestphp.com) that is similar to Laravel Dusk, but uses [Playwright](https://playwright.dev/) under the hood.

+## Why Pest Browser Kit (Playwright)?

+Traditional browser testing frameworks like Laravel Dusk often rely on older engines (e.g., Facebook WebDriver).
+This project aims to provide the familiar and convenient Dusk-like API while leveraging the power and modern features of Playwright.
+Here's why that matters:

+- **Modern Engine:** Playwright is a modern browser automation library built for speed, reliability, and cross-browser compatibility.
+- **Parallel Testing:**  A key advantage of Playwright is its ability to run tests in parallel, drastically reducing the overall test execution time.
+This is a significant improvement over older frameworks.
+- **Cross-Browser Support:** Playwright supports Chromium, Firefox, and WebKit, allowing you to test your application across multiple browsers with a single API.
+- **Auto-Waiting:** Playwright automatically waits for elements to be actionable before interacting with them, reducing flakiness and simplifying test code.
+- **Debugging Tools:** Playwright offers excellent debugging tools, including tracing, screenshots, and video recording.
+- **Familiar API:** If you're used to the expressive syntax, you'll feel at home, minimizing the learning curve.

+In short, this plugin gives you the best of both worlds: a familiar API and the performance and features of a modern browser automation engine.

 ## Community & Resources

 - Explore our docs at **[pestphp.com »](https://pestphp.com)**